Find The Best Asking Price For Your Home

 There are a lot of people who endorse Joe for the job of selling your home, from Barbara Corcoran (Star of ABC's Shark Tank) to Preston Scott (host of Tallahassee's top daily "Audio Magazine," as well as the thousands of happy customers Joe has helped in the past.
 Listen why!

 Determine The Best Asking Price For Your Home

 Make sure you talk with the best real estate agent in the market, not just a family friend who has a real estate license.
 Surprisingly, some people think that competence is not a big issue when they are selling their most expensive asset ... hmmmm.

 Once you are EXTREMELY sure that the real estate agent is the best in town, get them to tell you what your home is worth and why.
 In the comment above, the advice to price high and expect a lower offer is state-of-the-art 1980, and is very poor if that market has any amount of liquidity at her price point.

-That is the kind of advice that leaves tens of thousands of dollars on the table, and it just isn't necessary.
+That kind of advice leaves tens of thousands of dollars on the table, and it just isn't necessary.
 Why?